jancillotti/pq-benchmarks/README.md

 source files, and a test script (`functional_test.bash`) that builds the project binaries for the x86 architecture and executes them for evaluation purposes on a typical x86-based PC.

+## Minimum Working Example
+An Ubuntu 22.04 virtual machine that is pre-configured to compile and run the artifact is archived in OVA format at [doi:10.5281/zenodo.10160535](https://doi.org/10.5281/zenodo.10160535).
+This virtual machine was created and evaluated using Virtualbox version 7.0.8 r156879 (Qt5.15.2), which is freely available from Oracle at https://www.virtualbox.org.
+We recommend users and evaluators use the same version to ensure consistency.

 ## Evaluation Requirements and Supported Environments

+### Supported operating system
+Ubuntu 22.04 is the only supported operating system.

+### Software Dependencies
+Libraries that can be installed through the Ubuntu package manager:
+- g++-aarch64-linux-gnu
+- astyle cmake
+- gcc
+- ninja-build
+- libssl-dev
+- python3-pytest
+- python3-pytest-xdist
+- unzip
+- xsltproc
+- doxygen
+- graphviz
+- python3-yaml
+- valgrind

+Libraries that need to be built from source (using the below instructions - validated for most recent versions of these libraries as of September 2023):
+- Botan, a C++ cryptographic library (https://github.com/randombit/botan.git)
+- liboqs, a post-quantum algorithm library from Open Quantum Safe (https://github.com/open-quantum-safe/liboqs.git)

 ### Hardware
 No hardware is required beyond a "commodity PC."
 As defined by the